tri-p/Message-Decryptor/README.md

 ### To run the program
 1. Open the file
 2. Input an encrypted text that have the characters '*', '&', '#', '+', and '!'.
-3. Run the code and it the output will be the decrypted text of the message.
+3. Run the code and the output will be the decrypted text of the message.

 ### Sample output
 ```